Year 12 General Maths Units 3 and 4

 Things to think about

-In order to successfully complete General Mathematics Units 3 and 4, you need to have basic competence in Year 7–10 Mathematics topics.
-If you are unsure if your maths skills are at a standard sufficient to allow you to successfully complete the General Mathematics sequence (Units 3 and 4) you should contact your Mathematics teacher to discuss your situation.
+To successfully complete General Mathematics Units 3 and 4, you need to have basic competence in Year 7–10 Mathematics topics.
+If you are unsure if your maths skills are at a standard sufficient to allow you to successfully complete the General Mathematics sequence (Units 3 and 4) you should contact your current Mathematics teacher to discuss your situation.

 Things you can do now